 #01-26 Gillman Barracks,

-Richard Koh Fine Art (RKFA) is pleased to announce a group exhibition of two Thai artists; Imhathai Suwatthanasilp (b.
-1981) and Chatmongkol Insawang (b.
-1980).
-The exhibition is curated by Nim Niyomsin, titled Breathe, this exhibition is scheduled to run from 24 Sep – 15 Oct 2022 at Richard Koh Fine Art Singapore, Blk 47 Malan Road, #01-26 Gillman Barracks, Singapore 109444.
+Richard Koh Fine Art (RKFA) is pleased to announce a solo exhibition of Cambodian artist, Pen Robit (b.
+1991), titled Rebuilding on the black.
+The exhibition is scheduled to run from 29 Oct – 19 Nov 2022 at Richard Koh Fine Art Singapore, Blk 47 Malan Road, #01-26 Gillman Barracks, Singapore 109444.

 Tom Van Blarcom or Nuie Titichayapon

 Tel: 0 2260 5820